setdirection/viewjs/README.md

 - views -> public/javascripts/views
 - templates -> public/javascripts/templates.js

+**Note that you need to restart the cake watch process when you create new files, this will be automatic in the future.**

 # Client

 ## View
+The View class represents a DOM Element, a set of behaviors associated with it (event handlers, custom initializers, custom methods, etc) and possibly a Model or Collection that is bound to the view.
+All views are mixins and can be extended and sub classed at any time.

 ### View view_name
 Find a view by name:

     ContactView = View 'ContactView'

+### View view_name: ->

-Passing in name: callback pairs will call the callback with the view as it's context when the view is created:
+Passing in name: callback pairs will call the callback with the view as it's context when the view is available:

     View
       ContactView: ->